 Aloha is a company that makes superfood and protein powders, they also have a great recipe section chock full of inspiring ideas.
 It was after surfing around there that I decided to come up with an appetizer that would be good for holiday cocktail parties but was still on the healthy side.
 Consider these apple and beet bites my contribution to all the healthy holiday ideas out there.

-I think the key is balance.
+I think the key is finding a balance.
 Indulge a little, but try to focus on healthier options.

 - 2 medium beets, roasted, peeled and diced